SiemelNaran/myutils/README.md

 - *SimpleTrie*: A basic trie data structure.

+- *WeightedRandom*: Given a list of weights, find a random number respecting those weights.

 - *ZipMinIterator*: An iterator that takes a list of iterators over sorted ranges and returns the next highest element.

 ### Concurrent classes